 Since 2001, the STB tightened down its requirements for rail acquisitions to occur.
 The STB mandated that more public opinion would be taken into consideration as they make their final ruling.
 The STB did make an exception in the case of the KCS due to its smaller size thereby limiting the newly imposed requirements.

 For those who recall back in 1997 the CSX agreed to acquire Conrail and there appear to be many similarities here.
 The CSX surprise announcement of their acquisition of Conrail was preceded with a 10-year unsuccessful push by the Norfolk Southern (NS) to do the same.
 Like the CN, the NS was caught flat-footed with the news.
 Like the CN, the NS rushed in with a competitive offer.
 In the end, the STB approved a split of the Conrail network between both CSX and the NS.
 The painful aftermath of this consolidation still lingers today, some 24 years later.

+The CP-KCS option certainly is the least complicated, but as we all know, money does talk.
 For a better understanding of how RSI’s rail costing and rate benchmarking application, Rail Impact can provide you with the information you need to take advantage of this pending merger, please contact our VP of Marketing, Linda Glauber.